MosenzonTal/Instagram-Brute-Forcer/README.md

 # Instagram Brute Forcer

 **This program will brute force any Instagram account you send it.
-Just give it a target, a passwords list and let it run.**
+Just give it a target user, a passwords list and let it run.**

 -----